maixnor/wu-quartz/content/Contemporary Problems.md

 		- natural and man-made (e.g. wars)
 		- total 28.3 million people
 - [[Great Decoupling]] vs [[Great Collapse]]
-	- signes for both, cannot differenciate
+	- signes for both, cannot differentiate
 	- by 2050 things will be clear
 	- cannot predict the future yet, can just talk about probabilities
 - there is still hope, it is still a challenge, not a problem